ParkerZA/blog/src/markdown-pages/goals.md

 That's the wrong way to tackle the problem.
 You start off by breaking it down into smaller chunks, work on those independently, and then put all the pieces together again.
 The trick is to break it down to such an atomic level that you cannot possibly break it down further.
 So forget about building a user interface and the mathematics.
 Start simple: how do I accept input?
 Doesn't matter what it is, numbers or letters.
 Got that?
 Great, now how do I store the input?
 In a variable?
 Makes sense.
 Now how do I accept a second input?
 And so on.

 In the steps I've outlined above, not one of those are methods used specifically for building a calcuator.
 You could build anything with input.
 You could build Google from that starting point.
 But as you carry on, and you start connecting the smaller pieces together, a picture will start to take shape.
-It'll all come together, magestically, like a Megazord in Power Rangers.
+It'll all come together, magestically, like a Megazord.

 ![Megazord](https://images-na.ssl-images-amazon.com/images/I/81Dct5d7jML._AC_SL1500_.jpg)
 ###### The solution to all your problems

-The problem for a lot of people is that these "smaller" problems are not directly related to the main problem at hand, and it therefore becomes difficult to obtain a clearer picture of how they all fit together.
+The problem for a lot of people is that these "smaller" problems are not directly related to the main one, and it becomes difficult to obtain a clearer picture of how they all fit together.
 You need to think abstractly, in order to see the big picture, and granularly, in order to take action.

 And that's the really important part: taking action.
 You can plan and conceptualize all you want, but if you don't take that first step, nothing is going to happen.
 Just make sure that first step is in the right direction.